Juniper/contrail-windows-docs/doc/For developers/Structure.md

 All of the functions in dp-core code assumes that the underlying memory of packet data that is pointed by `vr_packet` is continuous.
-To meet this requirement, Windows-dependent code of vRouter translates non-contignous packets to corresponsing contignous representation before passing the packet to the dp-core
+To meet this requirement, Windows-dependent code of vRouter translates non-continuous packets to corresponsing continuous representation before passing the packet to the dp-core
 (see more in [Packet flow](#packet-flow) section).